Electoral Bond is basically an important topic for the IAS exam.

 To eradicate these problems, many propositions have been made.

 Demonetization removed quite the problem but not from all angles.
 There is no transparency in the procedures of funding political parties.
 The then Finance Minister, Arun Jaitley said, “Even 70 years after Independence, the country has not been able to evolve a transparent method of funding political parties which is vital to the system of free and fair elections…Political parties continue to receive most of their funds through anonymous donations which are shown in cash.
 An effort, therefore, requires to be made to cleanse the system of political funding in India.” in the Union Budget Speech on February 1, 2017.
 So he proposed two new notions of funding political parties.
-One is that, in a fixed range between rs.2000 to rs.20000, a donor can fund the political parties and other is the Electoral Bonds.
+One is that, in a fixed range between rs.2000 to rs.20000, a donor can fund the political parties, and the other is the Electoral Bonds.

 Who can issue Electoral bonds and funds in India?